openedx/edx-toggles/docs/how_to/documenting_new_feature_toggles.rst

 ``toggle_use_cases``
 --------------------

-To decide what are the use cases of a feature toggle, one should refer to the `list of use cases outlined in OEP-17 <https://open-edx-proposals.readthedocs.io/en/latest/oep-0017-bp-feature-toggles.html#use-cases>`__:
+To decide what are the use cases of a feature toggle, one should refer to the `list of use cases outlined in OEP-17 on feature toggles <https://open-edx-proposals.readthedocs.io/en/latest/oep-0017-bp-feature-toggles.html#use-cases>`__:

 Temporary (``.. toggle_use_cases: temporary``):